FujiwaraMokou-tan/GraphProject/README.md

 the graph with a different data structure, so basically GraphAdjacencyList does what GraphEdgeList does but the methods were changed/developed to work with an entirely new data structure where each vertex holds a list of incident edges.

+## GraphView

+`createSidePanel()` This is responsable for creating all the buttons/texfields and comboBoxes that will be displayed to the user.

 # File and folder structure